matitaviola/SE2_Thesis-Management/client/Tests/Manual_tests.md

     Requested knowledge: Knowledge about medical research
     Notes: Critical information
 - Click on the "UPDATE" button
-- Should be visible a modal to confirm or cancel the decision to update the current proposal
-- Click on "Yes, update it!" button
 - Should be visible a form with all the current data of the proposal
 - Change the title of the proposal to ["Renamed Proposal"]
 - Click on the "SUBMIT" button